 For miniature printing, you might be able to get away with it but the quality is relatively bad compared to resin 3D printers that we mentioned here.
 If you're making a large miniature, then this would be a lot cheaper compared to its resin counter part.

-The Anycubic Photon Mono is hands down the best 3D printer for tabletop miniatures.
+The Anycubic Photon Mono is hands down the best affordable 3D printer for tabletop miniatures.
 It's cheap, reliable, easy to use, and it produces high quality 3D prints.
 For 3D printing terrain, our top choice is the Creality Ender 3.
+And if you want high resolution 3D prints that blows even the Anycubic out of the water, then you should go with the Phrozen Sonic Mini 4k.

 If you're a beginner and thinking of buying a 3D printer that fits your budget, you can't go wrong with this 3D printer.
 Heck, it's even cheaper than an FDM printer but with 10x the print quality.